angelikipap/ms-client/README.md

 2. Upate the bootstrap.properties file with the correct endpoint of the configuratio server (spring.cloud.config.uri)
 3. Build with mvn package
 4. Execute with java -jar ms-client-0.0.1-SNAPSHOT.jar (under target directory)
-5. Exeute a GET request to http://localhost:8882/api/hello in order to see the result.
+5. Execute a GET request to http://localhost:8882/api/hello in order to see the result.
 You should see Hello!
 6. Uncomment spring.profiles.active=fr on bootstrap.properties file in order to execute the client with profile fr.
 Build and run the application and exeute the GET request.
 You should see Salut!

 Notes: